ProtonVPN has a Secure Core mode to improve user privacy and data security by mitigating some of the risks from a compromised VPN server.

 Secure Core is a feature included in our Plus and Visionary Plans and can be activated as follows:

-With the Windows ProtonVPN application:
+Windows ProtonVPN application:

 - Find and activate Secure Core under the country tab on the left.